Public-Health-Scotland/dose_instruction_parser/doc/sphinx/source/doc_pages/training_model.rst

 Pre-processing
 ~~~~~~~~~~~~~~

-Pre-processing functions can be found in the :mod:`di_parser.di_prepare` module.
+Pre-processing functions can be found in the :mod:`dose_instruction_parser.di_prepare` module.
 Several operations are performed on the input text to get it ready for
 the NER model:

 #.
 All parentheses are replaced with a blank space
 #.
 Hyphens ("-") and slashes ("/" and "\") and replaced with a blank space
 #.
 Certain keywords are replaced with alternatives e.g. "qad" -> "every other day".
-   These combinations are listed in :mod:`di_parser.data.replace_words`
+   These combinations are listed in :mod:`dose_instruction_parser.data.replace_words`
 #.
 Spelling is corrected using the `pyspellchecker <https://pypi.org/project/pyspellchecker/>`_ package.
    Certain keywords are not corrected.
-These are listed in :mod:`di_parser.data.keep_words`
+These are listed in :mod:`dose_instruction_parser.data.keep_words`
 #.
 Number-words are converted to numbers using the `word2number <https://pypi.org/project/word2number/>`_ package,
    e.g. "two" -> "2"; "half" -> "0.5".
 #.
 Blank spaces are added around numbers